-VA Secretary David Shulkin, M.D.
 David Shulkin, the U.S. Secretary of Veterans Affairs, issued a letter on October 12, 2017 advising veterans service organizations that VA now opposes eliminating Individual Unemployability benefits for veterans over 60 years old.
-Despite a proposal when the Trump Administration’s budget was first floated this year that would have eliminated […]
+Despite a proposal when the Trump Administration’s budget was first floated this year that would have eliminated Unemployability – also called Total […]

 On October 10, 2017, the U.S. Department of Labor announced its proposal to delay the effective date of new claims procedure regulations that were passed in 2016 for group disability benefit plans offered through employers.
 These plans are governed by federal employee benefits law ERISA – the Employee Retirement Income Security Act.
 Even though the […]